 This adjustment of behavior can take many forms: from stopping a practice that is not fruitful to simply doing more or less of something already in the system.
 And sometimes it means starting something new, an experiment to test a falsifiable hypothesis, for example: if we always had a minimum of a dozen donuts in the team room….(See Kaizen).

 Regardless of what changes, it is up to a team that embraces agility to figure things out themselves.
 No external “boss” is barking orders.
 So this 12th principle leads to the idea that a self-organizing team also needs to be a self-learning team.

-Not only are there plenty of ways to go about learning, there’s also no shortage of topics that a team could seek to gain or acquire knowledge of or skill in by study, experience, or being taught.
-Which led me to the following question:
+Not only are there plenty of ways to go about learning, but there’s also no shortage of topics that a team could seek to gain or acquire knowledge of or skill in by study, experience, or being taught.
+This led me to the following question:

 - What is the scrum master’s role in all of this?
 How can/should the SM facilitate the team in figuring out what they should consider learning about?

 I came across the M3.0 practice of a team competency matrix which seemed to fit the bill nicely.
 And as an added bonus, the matrix concept scales from individual to team, and all the way to enterprise and provides not only a snapshot of now but is conducive to building a roadmap to the future.